ssilverman/QNEthernet/README.md

 include the code for the lwIP-defined functions.
 However, there's no cap on the amount of memory a program can use which may be a concern for some software.

+A second reason this option was enabled is that the current system-supplied functions are likely optimized for the current platform.

 There's a few macros that can be used if you want to use your own malloc functions and override the defaults.
 These are: `mem_clib_free`, `mem_clib_malloc`, and `mem_clib_calloc`.
 By default, if not set, these point to